 Our goods are supplied with a warranty against defects for the period of time and application displayed on product face and top labels.

-This warranty is in addition to other rights and remedies available at law.
 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
-You are entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
-You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.
+You are entitled to a replacement or refund for a major failure and to compensation for any other reasonably foreseeable loss or damage.
+You are also entitled to have the goods repaired or replaced if they fail to be of acceptable quality and the failure does not amount to a major failure.

 Roadside service is not covered by the warranty claim.
 A faulty battery can not always be determined at first inspection, further testing may be required.